OMearaCD/Sandbox/README.md

 # Sandbox
 Collection of mini-projects I've done for practice and to test out newly-learned functionalities.
 Mostly single-function.

+OKgosite - A mockup of a website turned into an actual thing.

+navbar - A navbar mimicking the one on the website of the Newport Aquarium.
+Uses Datejs for date checking.
+A work in progress.

 car_comparison - A form for users to input information about two different cars.
 When they hit submit, a CSV file with a table comparing the information entered is downloaded, and the user is redirected to a "success" page.

 logoFadein.html - Features a transparent logo that becomes opaque when the user hovers over it, with a .3s delay.